KerfuffleV2/mdoexperiments/README.md

-Recently I saw a post in [/r/rust](https://reddit.com/r/rust) complaining a bit about the [Nom](https://github.com/Geal/nom) parser combinator crate requiring manually threading input through the parsers and I was curious if there was a way to make writing Nom parsers more similar to Haskell. monads and `do` notation make writing parsers in Haskell very ergonomic.
+Recently I saw a post in [/r/rust](https://reddit.com/r/rust) complaining a bit about the [Nom](https://github.com/Geal/nom) parser combinator crate requiring manually threading input through the parsers and I was curious if there was a way to make writing Nom parsers more similar to Haskell.
+Monads and `do` notation make writing parsers in Haskell very ergonomic.